basicswap/basicswap/doc/install.md

     OR using a remote/public XMR daemon (not recommended):
     XMR_RPC_HOST="node.xmr.to" XMR_RPC_PORT=18081 basicswap-prepare --datadir=$SWAP_DATADIR --withcoins=monero --xmrrestoreheight=$CURRENT_XMR_HEIGHT

+Append `--client-auth-password=<YOUR_PASSWORD>` to the above command to optionally enable client authentication to protect your web UI from unauthorized access.<br>
 Record the mnemonic from the output of the above command.

 Start Basicswap: